 Pegasus Carousel.

-Their existence lingered as a cryptic enigma, akin to a disoriented mirage, never having glimpsed the sun’s radiance.
-In this alternative realm, their tragic fate was granted eternity, and they melded into that which had always remained obscured—ash, whispering softly amidst the detritus, an invisible fragment of a narrative never destined to be revealed.
+Their existence remained hidden, akin to a lost mirage, never having seen the light of the sun.
+In this alternative realm, their tragic fate was granted eternity, and they melded into that which had always remained obscured, ash, softly whispering among the remains, an invisible fragment of a narrative never destined to be revealed.

-Engulfed by this silence, the brothers became part of not merely the world, but its very void—unceasingly spiraling within an infinite cycle of unrealized attempts.
-And within this maelstrom of their forsaken aspirations, their unmanifested wings, there was neither commencement nor conclusion.
-Everything persisted beyond the grasp of understanding, like an unsolvable riddle, devoid of resolution.
+Surrounded by this silence, the brothers became part not only of the world, but its very void, endlessly spiraling within an infinite cycle of unrealized attempts.
+And within this storm of their forsaken aspirations, their unformed wings, there was neither commencement nor conclusion.
+Everything existed beyond the grasp of understanding, like an unsolvable riddle, devoid of resolution.